Ericsson/dataplanebook/_sources/intro.rst.txt

 Network Function
 ================

-A data plane application is usually package and deployed together with a number of supporting platform type functions, providing services such as process monitoring and management, and log handling.
+A data plane application is usually packaged and deployed together with a number of supporting platform type functions, providing services such as process monitoring and management, and log handling.
 The data plane application may also be co-located with control plane or management plane components.

 This book will refer to this entity as a *network function*.
-This usually equivalent to a network *node*, although there are networks where the prevailing terminology is that a logical node is made up of multiple network functions.
+This is usually equivalent to a network *node*, although there are networks where the prevailing terminology is that a logical node is made up of multiple network functions.